Media release – CAHMA celebrates ACT Drug Decriminalisation Bill 2022 passing into law

 Like ketamine, the strength of a dose of 2F-NENDCK likely depends on the route of administration with injection possibly being stronger than snorting or oral administration.

 The risks associated with overdosing 2F-NENDCK or mixing it with other drugs are largely unknown.
-2F-NENDCK possibly causes anaesthesia at high doses like ketamine, which could cause loss of coordination, motor control or consciousness.13 Additionally, mixing 2F-NENDCK with other depressants, including alcohol, GHB, and opioids, may be particularly dangerous since the combination could increase the risk of vomiting, loss of coordination, and unconsciousness.12 If a person falls unconscious while combining these substances, place them in the recovery position to prevent vomit aspiration.12 2F-NENDCK may have unpredictable effects when mixed with other drugs or prescription medications.
+2F-NENDCK likely causes anaesthesia at high doses like ketamine, which could cause loss of coordination, motor control or consciousness.18 Additionally, mixing 2F-NENDCK with other depressants, including alcohol, GHB, and opioids, may be particularly dangerous since the combination could increase the risk of vomiting, loss of coordination, and unconsciousness.17 If a person falls unconscious while combining these substances, place them in the recovery position to prevent vomit aspiration.17 2F-NENDCK may have unpredictable effects when mixed with other drugs or prescription medications.

-Some ketamine users seek a high-dose experience known as a “k-hole”, which consists of complete dissociation and partial anaesthesia but allows the user to retain some degree of consciousness and memory of the experience.13 It is unknown whether 2F-NENDCK can produce a similar “k-hole” experience and what the correct dose required to achieve this would be.
+Some ketamine users seek a high-dose experience known as a “k-hole” (also called “holing”) which consists of complete dissociation and partial anaesthesia but allows the user to retain some degree of consciousness and memory of the experience.18 It is unknown whether 2F-NENDCK can produce a similar “hole” experience and what the correct dose required to achieve this would be.
 Taking very high doses of 2F-NENDCK could cause other unpredictable and possibly dangerous effects.

 [2] https://doi.org/10.1002/dta.3359